PubXpo/.github/profile/README.md

 <img width="100%" src="https://raw.githubusercontent.com/PubXpo/.github/main/profile/PubXpo_Banner.png">

 <h1 style="font-weight:bold;" align="left"> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="4%">Hi there!</h1>
-This exhibition utilizes GitHub's features to create a standalone container.
-The purpose of this container is to showcase projects described via my public CV.
+This GitHub showcase functions as a self-contained exhibit, highlighting projects detailed in my public CV.

-- Each project includes a detailed README with source code.
+- Each project is accompanied by a comprehensive README, providing insights into the underlying source code.

-- Additionally, the timepeace project contains an organized wiki and provides links in its README.
+- Special attention to the 'timepeace' project—it goes beyond code, featuring an organized wiki and essential links in the README.

-In compliance with ICO standards and common internet safety guides, identifiable information and potential risks like API keys have been altered or removed.
+To ensure privacy, I've adhered to ICO standards, safeguarding against identifiable information and potential risks like API keys.

+Explore this curated space for a glimpse into my professional endeavors.
+Safety is a priority, and your curiosity is welcome! 🌐
 <br><br>
 <br><br>
 <div  align="center"><img width="70%" src="https://raw.githubusercontent.com/PubXpo/.github/main/profile/PubXpo_Thanks.gif"></div>